JuliaLang/julia/doc/src/devdocs/ssair.md

 ### Phi nodes and Pi nodes

-Phi nodes are part of generic SSA abstraction (see the link above if you're not familar with the concept).
+Phi nodes are part of generic SSA abstraction (see the link above if you're not familiar with the concept).
 In the Julia IR, these nodes are represented as:
 ```
 struct PhiNode